Simply contact ourselves on 07805 291250 or email us at email@example.com

 Licences can be purchased online at www.tvlicensing.co.uk.
 There is a student section on the website which gives you more information about this.

-Contents insurance is provided by Endsleigh Insurance – the only student insurance provider recommended by the National Union of Students.
-The Certificate of Insurance will be emailed to you at the same time as the welcome letter at the end of June.
-If you need to top up your cover you will be able to do so through Endsleigh.
+Contents insurance is provided by Endsleigh Insurance through a policy we hold in partnership with the Leeds Property Association.
+The Certificate of Insurance will be emailed to you at the same time as the welcome letter at the end of June so that you can fully understand the protection provided and check it is sufficient for your needs.
+If you do need to top up your cover you will be able to do so through Endsleigh directly.
+You do not need to do anything to activate the insurance cover, it will commence automatically on the 1st July.

 Whilst we don’t mind you personalising your rooms, we would have to charge you a reasonable cost for putting right any damage caused to wall coverings.